 The objective of this module is to develop in students an understanding of the fundamentals of information systems development and project management.
-Topics may include: the historical development of modeling information systems; the systems development life cycle and phases; systems development issues for traditional, Web-based and cloud applications; the philosophy of systems development approaches; modelling approaches to include process, data and object modelling; agile methods; method tailoring; emergent methods; project planning; project time management; project scope management; project HR management; project communications management; risk management; configuration management; change control; project audit and closure; emerging issues.
+Topics may include: the historical development of modeling information systems; the systems development life cycle and phases; systems development issues for traditional, Web-based and cloud applications; the philosophy of systems development approaches; modelling approaches to include process, data and object modelling; agile methods; method tailoring; emergent methods: project planning: project time management: project scope project management; HR management; project communications management; risk management; configuration management; change control; project audit and closure; emerging issues.